Bentechy66/ghost-bot/README.md

 Created by ed588 for randium and co at the werewolves server.

 ## What it does
 The bot allows dead participants to choose a word out of a list of 10 every 15 seconds.
 These words get concatenated into a sentence, and when it reaches a `.`, `?`, or `!`, it gets sent to a public channel.
+See [the specification from randium](spec.md) for more info.

 Words are stored in `words.txt`, separated by newlines.